VlasovAlexey/DiveProMe/README.md

 - Multilevel Planning and computing difficult Cave Profiles.
 - Now you can save and restore all your Plan Settings (mixes, ascending speed and all other).
 - Internet connection is not required now.
-- Complete Charts of Diving Profile, Gas Pressures and Compartment Pressures.
+- Complete Charts of Diving Profile, Gas Pressures and Compartment Pressures(Tissue Plots).
+Plenty of nice solid and colored curves.
 - "Level by Level" Plan of Gas consumptions and Rates.
 - DiveProMe+ is available for major platforms PC, Mac, Linux and Android.
 - Microsoft Excel (XLS) and Portable Document Format (PDF) Export from plan and charts.
 Very useful option for Instructors.